Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/README.md

 If I have a pair of socks- one left and one right and I send my friend Bob a sock, we can call this pair of socks entangled.
 Without checking what sock I have, if Bob checks the sock I sent him- he automatically knows about my sock.
 If Bob received a left sock, I must have a right sock and vice versa.

+## Requirements:

+Your system has to be set up to contain the following to play the game.

+* Terminal / Command Prompt.
+* Python version >=3.0.0
+* Pygame
+* Your favourite code editor /IDE (Visual Studio Code / Jupiter Notebook/ PyCharm) can come in handy.

 ## The game involves:

 * The **transmitter** (Alice) placed at a stationary point called the point of reference to understand relative speed of satellite rotation and entanglement.